djblooky/algorithms-classwork/BigONotation/Readme.md

 # Big-O Notation Examples

-In the file (big-o.cs)[big-o.cs], I have demonstrated the concepts of three notations: Constant, Linear, and Quadratic.
+In the file [big-o.cs](big-o.cs), I have demonstrated the concepts of three notations: Constant, Linear, and Quadratic.

 ## Constant Notation - O(1)
 From lines 3-6, the function PrintNumber(int number) demonstrates that constant notation represents a process with only one step.
 It will still only have one step no matter the size of the argument.